advantys/workflowgen-community/samples/form-section-collapse/README.md

 }
 ```

-In the function `pageLoad` we hide the section `FORM` with JavaScript
+In the `pageLoad` section, the `FORM` section is hidden with JavaScript.

-In the function `setCollapse` we manage the form collapse with the field `FORM_FIELDS_COLLAPSED`
+In the `setCollapse` fuction, the form collapse is managed by the `FORM_FIELDS_COLLAPSED` field.

-If your section or field has a different ID, you will need to change the reference in the JS function.
+If your section or field has a different ID, you'll need to change the reference in the JavaScript function.

+9. For every web form action, add the `FORM_FIELDS_COLLAPSED` parameter with a comma-separated list of section IDs for the sections you want to display collapsed when the form is first loaded.